curl/everything-curl/cmdline-configfile.md

 ## Config file

-You can easily end up with curl command lines that use a very large number of command line options, making them rather hard to work with.
-Sometimes the length of the command line you want to enter even hits the maximum length your command line system allows.
+You can easily end up with curl command lines that use a very large number of command-line options, making them rather hard to work with.
+Sometimes the length of the command line you want to enter even hits the maximum length your command-line system allows.
 The Microsoft Windows command prompt being an example of something that has a fairly small maximum line length.

 To aid such situations, curl offers a feature we call "config file".
-It basically allows you to write command line options in a text file instead and then tell curl to read options from that file in addition to the command line.
+It basically allows you to write command-line options in a text file instead and then tell curl to read options from that file in addition to the command line.

-You tell curl to read more command line options from a specific file with the -K/--config option, like this:
+You tell curl to read more command-line options from a specific file with the -K/--config option, like this:

     curl -K cmdline.txt http://example.com

-... and in the `cmdline.txt` file (which of course can use any file name you please) you enter each command line per line:
+…and in the `cmdline.txt` file (which, of course, can use any file name you please) you enter each command line per line:

     # this is a comment, we ask to follow redirects